-Utilities Code section 961(d) and 49 CFR section 192.703(c).
+Senate Bill (SB) 1371 requires the adoption of rules and procedures to reduce methane emission from Commission-regulated natural gas pipeline facilities consistent with Public Utilities Code section 961(d) and 49 CFR section 192.703(c).
 SoCalGas' first Leak Abatement Compliance Plan and accompanying Advice Letter were approved in 2018 and the Plan, including 26 mandatory best practices, is being implemented at SoCalGas.
-SoCalGas is submitting its second Biennial Compliance Plan by March 15, 2020.
-Implementation of the activities for each best practice will begin after cost recovery is approved, with an expectation of implementation in 2021 - 2022.
+SoCalGas received authorization, from the Commission, of its second Biennial Compliance Plan on December 17, 2020.
+Implementation of the activities for each best practice, outlined in the Compliance Plan, began in January 2021 and continue through 2022.